ThomasK33/rcpsp.rs/README.md

 Add the following line to your `Cargo.toml`-file's `[dependencies]` section:

-TODO: Change this to use the github git url
+TODO: Change this to use the Github git URL

 ```toml
 rcpsp = { path = "../rcpsp" }